Mujadara Msafaieh/ Lentil Puree Mujadara

 3. Place the lentils and water in a large pot and cook over high heat.
 Upon boiling, cover the pot and reduce heat to low and leave it to cook for about 1 hour until the lentils are ultra soft.

 4. Prepare your hand mill: Secure the food mill above a large glass or ceramic bowl, pour the lentils with their broth in batches.
 Turn the crank and the blade will puree the lentil through the holes in the disc.
 Keep turning until you have blended all, making sure to scrape any remaining off the bottom.
-Alternatively, use an immersion blender to puree the lentils, but a hand mill will yield way more better results.
+Alternatively, use an immersion blender to puree the lentils.

 5. Return the pureed lentils to a large pot and add the rice and salt and bring to a boil, reduce heat to low and leave to cook for about 30 minutes, making sure to stir frequently to avoid the mujadara from catching on the bottom of the pot.
 The consistency of the mujadara msafaieh should be somehow similar tor creamy puddings.
 Now here use your common sense to judge the consistency, note that it will thicken up upon cooling.
 If for any reason the mujadara is too thick, add 1/4 cup of water or maybe a bit more, it won’t affect the end result.
 On the other hand, if it turns out thin and a bit watery, let the excess liquid evaporate away by bringing the mujadara to simmer (uncovered) until the desired consistency, stirring all the time.